Registered U of T Mississauga students are eligible to board the shuttle bus at no additional charge by way of their valid TCard.

 TCard and Bus Pass Validation

-Any person wanting to use the shuttle bus must present their pass to the bus driver to be swiped for validation.
+Any person wanting to use the shuttle bus must present their pass to the bus driver to be scanned for validation.
 This regulation is in effect at all times throughout the year.

 If a valid pass is not presented a shuttle bus ticket must be purchased for $7 and presented to the bus driver.
 Tickets must be purchased in advance.
 The drivers do not sell tickets or collect cash.
 Tickets are non-refundable.
 An on-the-bus receipt will not be issued if a bus pass/TCard is not presented to the bus driver for validation.

-Persons whose passes cannot be validated when swiped by the driver must present a purchased shuttle ticket.
+Persons whose passes cannot be validated when scanned by the driver must present a purchased shuttle ticket.
 An on-the-bus receipt may be obtained from the bus driver for the ticket used only if a pass has been presented and denied.
-The pass and receipt must be brought to the Shuttle Bus Office CCT Lower Level Atrium, for refund validation.
+The pass and receipt must be brought to the IT Helpdesk, CCT Lower Level Atrium, for refund validation.

-If problems occur with your card giving you access to the Shuttle Bus, please go to the Shuttle Bus Office located in the CCT Building, Lower Level Atrium CC0160B for assistance.
+If problems occur with your card giving you access to the Shuttle Bus, please go to the IT Helpdesk located in the CCT Building, Lower Level Atrium for assistance.

 Damage or problems will be assessed and appropriate action taken to repair/replace the pass.
 Replacement fees may apply.